 Lucy of Bolingbroke (died c.
 1138) was an Anglo-Norman heiress and later in life, Countess of Chester.
 William de Bullingbroc was listed in the Pipe Rolls of 1170-1180 in Lincolnshire and later, John be Bolingbrok was recorded in the Hundredorum Rolls of 1275 in Yorkshire.
 Much later, John Bullyngbroke was listed in Nottinghamshire in 1476 and William Bolyngbroke was found in the same shire in 1503.

 Early History of the Bolingbroke family

 This web page shows only a small excerpt of our Bolingbroke research.
-Another 525 words (38 lines of text) covering the years 1086, 1367, 1170, 1275, 1295, 1476, 1503, 1500 and 1441 are included under the topic Early Bolingbroke History in all our PDF Extended History products and printed products wherever possible.
+Another 263 words (19 lines of text) covering the years 1086, 1367, 1170, 1275, 1295, 1476, 1503, 1500 and 1441 are included under the topic Early Bolingbroke History in all our PDF Extended History products and printed products wherever possible.

 Bolingbroke Spelling Variations